 The Country’s Largest Graduate PT School

 Physical Therapy Programs

-Nationally recognized for our leadership in physical therapy education, USAHS has the Doctor of Physical Therapy (DPT) degree program to fit your career goals and working life—whether you are new to the field or a longtime practitioner.
+Nationally recognized for our leadership in physical therapy education, USAHS has the Doctor of Physical Therapy (DPT) degree program to fit your career goals and working life-whether you are new to the rehabilitation science field or a longtime practitioner.
 Each of our PT programs includes three trimesters of supervised clinical experience.

 ResidentialIf you want a weekday class schedule and an on-campus student experience, choose the Residential option.
 Didactic courses are blended, while lab sessions occur face-to-face during the week.